devang2/deepfacelab-docker-cuda/README.md

 ```

 Copy the `data_dst` and `data_src` videos to the workspace folder.
-Now run the rest of the scripts in the sequentially the way they are numbered.
+Now run the rest of the scripts sequentially (as numbered).